digrigor/PQuery/README.md

 # Getting Started

 ## Execute PQuery
-From a linux machine:
+- From a linux machine:
 ```
 sh run_app.sh
 ```

-From a Windows machine:
+- From a Windows machine:
 Double-click the PQuery.bat file or the PQuery.lnk shortcup (you can copy the shortcut to your Desktop).

+## How to Guide
+Read more in the [PQuery Manual](./PQuery_Manual.pdf)